 Instead, consider sober activities.
 Fun activities that do not involve drinking include bowling, rock climbing, running, playing board games or watching a movie that doesn’t promote alcohol use.
 Engaging in these activities can help reduce stress and triggers.

-Leaving rehab marks the start of a new life.
+Leaving alcohol rehab marks the start of a new life.
 People in recovery may engage in new activities and meet new friends.
-They may also participate in aftercare services, such as 12-step meetings, to strengthen their sobriety.
+They may also participate in aftercare services, such as 12-step meetings, to achieve the benefits of quitting alcohol.
 It is important to support loved ones in recovery during this time and constantly encourage their resistance to alcohol.